-You can use a mechanism on both tube connectors (dioptre adjustment rings) to compensate for this as follows.
+You can use a mechanism on the left tube connector (dioptre adjustment ring) to compensate for this as follows.

-- 1. Put the right dioptre adjustment ring to position 0. - 2.
-Look through the right eyepiece with the right eye and bring the object into focus by using the coarse and fine adjustment knob. - Then look through the left eyepiece with the left eye and use the lefthand dioptre adjustment ring to focus the image.
+- 1. Look through the right eyepiece with the right eye and bring the object into focus by using the coarse and fine adjustment knob. - Then look through the left eyepiece with the left eye and use the dioptre adjustment ring to focus the image.
 To do this, you just need to turn the ring in both directions (see illustration), to find out where the image is at its most focussed.